chanduaki/lorawan-stack-docs/doc/content/getting-started/installation/certificates.md

     └── ttn-lw-stack-docker.yml    # configuration file for {{% tts %}}
 ```

-> If you don't set these permissions, you'll get an error saying something like `/run/secrets/key.pem: permission denied`.

 ## Custom Certificate Authority

 To use TLS on a local or offline deployment, you can use your own Certificate Authority.
-In order to set that up, you can use CloudFlare's PKI/TLS toolkit, `cfssl`.
-Installation instructions can be found [in the README of `cfssl`](https://github.com/cloudflare/cfssl#installation).
+In order to set that up, you can use `cfssl`, CloudFlare's PKI/TLS toolkit.
+The `cfssl` installation instructions can be found [here](https://github.com/cloudflare/cfssl#installation).

 Write the configuration for your CA to `ca.json`: